 Certain financial statement disclosures involve significant judgment and are particularly sensitive because of their significance to financial statement users.
 The most sensitive disclosures affecting the financial statements relate to the acquisition value of assets acquired and liabilities assumed when the Authority was created.
 Independent experts provided estimates regarding the acquisition value of capital assets, useful lives of those assets and the related debt.
-See Note 8 for discussion of the lease from the City of Detroit that is the basis for the acquisition transaction; see Note 12 for special item regarding the memorandum of understanding with DWSD.
+See Note 14 for discussion of the lease from the City of Detroit that is the basis for the acquisition transaction.